ohler55/agoo/README.md

 Agoo supports the [Ruby rack API](https://rack.github.io) which allows for the use of rack compatible gems such as Hanami and Rails.
 Agoo also supports WebSockets and SSE.

+## News

+- WebSocket and SSE are supported and a PR has been submitted to updated the Rack spec.
+Go over to the [proposed Rack extension](https://github.com/rack/rack/pull/1272) and give it a look and a thumbs-up or heart if you like it.

+- Agoo now serves Rails static assets 2000 times faster than the default Puma.
+Thats right, 2000 times faster.

 ## Releases

 See [file:CHANGELOG.md](CHANGELOG.md)